 If you enjoy science and performing scientific research, if you are able to work outdoors in the field collecting data, and if you enjoy learning about fish, then this might be a good career choice for you.

-Ichthyologists must possess the following qualities and skills:
+Ichthyologists should possess the following qualities and skills:

 The exact work environment for an ichthyologist will vary depending on your job.
 Ichthyologists spend a lot of their careers doing field work.
 This involves diving into oceans, lakes, rivers and other open bodies of water.
 You will observe fish in their natural habitat and gather samples necessary for research.
 Ichthyologists work in a laboratory, performing research and experiments.
 They must write reports, work with other scientists, and ask for grants to continue their research.
 Teamwork is essential in this position, as you will be collaborating with many other people.
 An ichthyologist must love working outdoors.
 This is a full time job.
 Long hours are possible, especially when you are out in the field.